A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Supplementary material

 \subsection{Afterglow modelling.\\}

 We consider the afterglow emission of EP250702a arising from the interaction between a relativistic jet and the ambient medium.
 Since the X-ray emission is expected to be dominated by the early outburst phase powered by fallback accretion in the IMBH–WD system (see Theoretical modelling), we focus our modeling on the optical and radio data.
-Specifically, we employ the H- and K-band data collected by ref.\cite{Levan2025}.
+Specifically, we employ the H- and K-band data collected by Ref.\cite{Levan2025}.
 Data in other optical bands are not used in the fitting, since only upper limits are available.
+We have checked these optical upper limits and find that all of them lie above our best-fit light curve, i.e., they do not provide additional constraints and are therefore fully consistent with the best-fit model.
 For the radio data, we make use of the multi-epoch observations from MeerKAT and GMRT at L-, S-, and C-band.

-Following the approach of ref.\cite{Huang..2000}, we calculate the jet dynamics and associated synchrotron radiation separately and fit the data with the MCMC algorithm (see also ref.\cite{Xu..2023}).
+Following the approach of Ref.\cite{Huang..2000}, we calculate the jet dynamics and associated synchrotron radiation separately and fit the data with the MCMC algorithm (see also Ref.\cite{Xu..2023}).
 A redshift of $z=1.036$ is used in the fitting.
 The jet opening angle is fixed at $0.1$ rad, and is assumed to be viewed on-axis.
 The circumburst environment is modeled as a uniform interstellar medium.
 Since neither the optical nor the radio light curves exhibit a clear onset feature, it is hard to constrain the Lorentz factor though the afterglow modelling.
 Therefore, we fix the Lorentz factor at $56$ (see Constraints on the jet bulk Lorentz factor).
 A Milky Way–like extinction law is assumed for the host galaxy, characterized by $A_{V}$.

-The best-fit light curves are shown in Extended Data Fig.~\ref{fig:AG}a, where the model provides a good description of both the optical and radio data.
-The posterior distributions of the parameters are summarized in Extended Data Fig.~\ref{fig:AG}b.
+The best-fit light curves are shown in Fig.~\ref{fig:AG}a, where the model provides a good description of both the optical and radio data.
+The posterior distributions of the parameters are summarized in Fig.~\ref{fig:AG}b.
 The isotropic kinetic energy is constrained to be $4.1 \times 10^{53}$ erg.
-In addition, we find a host-galaxy extinction of $A_{V} \sim 4.6$ mag for this event.
+Our modeling yields a low circumburst density of $n \sim 0.001$ cm$^{-3}$, suggesting a relatively clean environment around the source.
+On the other hand, the high host galaxy extinction of $A_{V} \sim 4.6$ mag indicates a large dust column density along the line of sight, possibly due to a dense foreground region such as a molecular cloud.